SushiRemover/ButtonDB/README.md

 ## Planned Changes
 Bugfixes, making it bulletproof for noise and add the 0 Latency DB mode used in my Pico SDVX

+## Disclaimer
+Readme and Examples might be entirely wrong untill im done making changes, so use the Original if you dont know what I did to my Code.

 ## License
 Arduino Button Library Copyright (C) 2018-2019 Jack Christensen GNU GPL v3.0